-Hope, Beauty, and Exploration in Northwest Village School’s Virtual Classrooms
+Hope, Beauty, and Exploration in Northwest Village School’s Classrooms

-The 2020 spring season at Northwest Village School is measurably different because of the COVID-19 pandemic.
-Students are actively engaged in learning from home, and our teachers and members of our multidisciplinary teams are reaching through the screen to forge connections and foster engagement.
+The 2020 and 2021 school years at Northwest Village School have changed because of the COVID-19 pandemic; however, students have returned to the classroom, and our teachers and members of our multidisciplinary teams continue to forge connections and foster engagement.

-The stories below highlight how our team is making vital links with students, reinforcing their capacity as functional learners in their communities and homes, and expanding on the strong foundation they acquired in the traditional classroom.
-Using Microsoft® Teams, our teachers, paraprofessionals, clinicians, and others are working collaboratively to deliver high-quality, innovative online instruction in the areas of creative writing, technology, science, art, history, career readiness, and more.
+The stories below highlight how our team makes vital links with students, reinforcing their capacity as functional learners in their communities, in school, and at home, and expanding on the strong foundation they acquired in the traditional classroom.
+Using Microsoft® Teams and other tools, our teachers, paraprofessionals, clinicians, and others are working collaboratively to deliver high-quality, innovative online and in-person instruction in the areas of creative writing, technology, science, art, history, career readiness, and more.

 We’ll update this page as new projects emerge.
 Be sure to visit again soon!